dealingwith/daniel-industries/_posts/2002-12-23-Fairness-part-I.md

 ...because what is described in this less-than-witty anecdote is communism, not a welfare system (these were actually Miriam's first words in response to this, and she has lived under communism and in the U.S. both--14 years each this May).

 **communism** n.
-A scheme of equalizing the social conditions of life; specifically, a scheme which contemplates the abolition of inequalities in the possession of property, as by distributing all wealth equally to all, or by holding all wealth in common for the equal use and advantage of all (<a href="http://dictionary.reference.com/search?q=communism">source</a>)
+A scheme of equalizing the social conditions of life; specifically, a scheme which contemplates the abolition of inequalities in the possession of property, as by distributing all wealth equally to all, or by holding all wealth in common for the equal use and advantage of all.

 **socialism** n.
 A theory or system of social reform which contemplates a complete reconstruction of society, with a more just and equitable distribution of property and labor.
-In popular usage, the term is often employed to indicate any lawless, revolutionary social scheme. (<a href="http://dictionary.reference.com/search?q=socialism">source</a>)
+In popular usage, the term is often employed to indicate any lawless, revolutionary social scheme.

 **welfare** n.
 1. Health, happiness, and good fortune; well-being.
 Prosperity.
 Welfare work.
 2. Financial or other aid provided, especially by the government, to people in need.
-Corporate welfare. (<a href="http://dictionary.reference.com/search?q=welfare">source</a>)
+Corporate welfare.

 It seems that the author of this story is confusing their definitions a tad, in the name of propaganda.
 It is probably trying to argue that the government is redistributing wealth, ala socialism or communism, through taxation and the welfare system, however the grades analogy does not--cannot--represent that.
 It is simply a poor analogy which must only resonate with those unwilling to pursue the matter with a little more rigor.
 Our economic system, and the government's involvement in that system by way of taxes, expenditures, and allowances, and humanity's history, even our nation's recent history, is much more complicated than that; but it certainly does not allow for the redistribution of wealth for economic equality across its citizenship.